makyo/drab-makyo.com/will/will.md

     * To The Polycule: if you have given me a proxy, you may have it back with my blessing.
     * To James Clary (Everett, WA): all my toys and gear, so that you may keep having fun.
     * To Robin Reed (Redwood City, CA): all my music on physical media.
 All CDs, vinyl, and the one cassette tape I own, plus any sheet music you  may want.
 You became the musical connection in my life.
-    * To Conor McKeown (London, UK): every single corgi-themed thing I owned.
-You're my number one best corgi, after all.
+    * To Judith (Conor McKeown) (London, UK): every single corgi-themed thing I owned.
+You're my number one best corgi, after all, even when you're not a corgi.
     * To Colton-Reye (pseudonym; somewhere in KY; point of contact: Polycule Chat): all my Magic: The Gathering cards, as we got back into it together.
     * To Justin Coffman (Apex, NC); point of contact: Telegram [@Whislock](https://t.me/Whislock)): my collar.
     * To Cullen Mahaney (Greensboro, NC); point of contact: Twitter [@werewight](https://twitter.com/werewight)): my copy of the comic *Pies*, in which nothing is said.
-    * To @KsenoFox@twitter.com (somewhere in TX; point of contact: Alex Osaki): my hard-bound, gold-trimmed copy of *Dune*, in the hopes that it keeps giving you strange and wonderful thoughts about the bene geserit.
+    * To @KsenoFox@twitter.com (somewhere in TX; point of contact: Judith): my hard-bound, gold-trimmed copy of *Dune*, in the hopes that it keeps giving you strange and wonderful thoughts about the bene geserit.
     * To Paul Rapoport (Chicago, IL; point of contact: Telegram [@coronacoreanici](https://t.me/coronacoreanici)): my copy of *S*.
 Perhaps the story will be even more complete if you have two of them.
     * To Kevin Frane (San Jose, CA; point of contact: Telegram [@rikoshi](https://t.me/rikoshi)): my two pieces of brush calligraphy wall art.
 One is a blessing for your home, and the other a poem.
     * To Alex Osaki (Berlin, Germany; point of contact: Telegram [@DETXL](https://t.me/DETXL)): my BitBucket account, which hosts raw dumps of all Furry Survey data, for you to do with what you please, and my everlasting gratitude for your trust.